-This Domain (Sections 2.1-2.4) within the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:
+This Domain (Sections 2.1-2.4) of the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:

-- the nature, access to and fitness for purpose of the learning environment under the control of the provider (without presupposing any particular model of participation or delivery), diversity of participation and the wellbeing of staff and students, and
+- the nature, access to and fitness for purpose of the learning environment under the control of the provider (without presupposing any particular model of participation or delivery), diversity of participation and the wellbeing of staff and students

 - access to effective mechanisms to address students’ grievances should they arise.

 Much of the background material to demonstrate that these Standards are met must be publicly accessible (see Domain 7).